SchlossLab/severe-CDI/paper/paper.md

 the test set 100 times and the performance was re-calculated to estimate the permutation performance.
 An OTU was considered important if the performance decreased when the OTU was permuted in at least 75% of the models.
+Median difference in AUROC is reported for each OTU, with starred OTUs being significant for a 75% confidence interval.
 OTUs with a greater difference in AUROC (actual performance minus permutation performance) are more important.
 Left: models were trained on the full datasets, with different numbers of samples available for each severity definition.
 Right: models were trained on the intersection of samples with all labels available for each definition.
 Note that Attributable and Pragmatic severity are exactly the same for the intersection dataset. *Pseudomonas* (OTU 120) is not shown for IDSA severity in the full datasets nor in the intersection dataset because it was removed during pre-processing due to having near-zero variance. **B)** Log<sub>10</sub>-transformed median relative abundances of the most important OTUs on the full datasets, grouped by severity (shape).
 The vertical dashed line is the limit of detection.

 </div>